csswizardry/csswizardry.github.com/_posts/2013-05-08-the-flag-object.md

 Aside from the visual difference of vertical alignment, there isn’t too much difference between the two objects’ code.
-One thing to note is that the flag object is slightly more verbose in its implementation; the media objects can have its classes applied directly to its content whereas the flag object needs its classes applied to wrappers _around_ its content.
+One thing to note is that the flag object is slightly more verbose in its implementation; the media object can have its classes applied directly to its content whereas the flag object needs its classes applied to wrappers _around_ its content.
 For example, compare the following snippets for the media and flag objects respectively: